ariya/phantomjs/_posts/documentation/explore/2000-01-03-tips-and-tricks.md

 });
 ```

-Make sure this is executed before caling render() function of the web page.
+Make sure this is executed before calling render() function of the web page.